How To Make Wax Melts

 2: Melting the wax

-Empty your now measured wax into your heating pot.
+Empty your now measured wax into a bowl, and place it over a pan of boiling water.
 Heat your wax to 70°C whilst stirring gently.
 Do not exceed 80°C. It only takes 10 to 15 minutes to melt.
-For this example, we placed a glass bowl into a pan filled halfway with water.
 Use your thermometer to keep an accurate reading of the temperature.

 3: Adding Colour

-Once your wax has reached 70°C, open your bag of candle dye and empty into the molten wax.
-Stir gently until all the colour has dissolved and spread evenly.
+Once your wax has reached 70°C, remove the wax from the heat.
+Add a little of your chosen dye colour and stir gently until all the colour has dissolved and spread evenly.
 We suggest using 0.2%, therefore a 10 g bag of dye will colour 5 kg of paraffin wax.
 Vegetable waxes may require a higher loading.
-(If you are using liquid candle dye, use a few drops at a time to get your desired colour.)
+If you are using liquid candle dye, use a few drops at a time to get your desired colour.
+If you are adding mica powder or glitter, do so here.

 4: Adding Fragrance

-Once the dye is fully dissolved take your wax off the heat, regularly check the temperature until the wax reaches 65°C. Once the wax is at 65°C, open your bottle of fragrance and pour in.
+Once the wax has cooled to 65°C it is time to add your chosen fragrance oil.
 Gently stir the wax whilst pouring the fragrance.
 We suggest using up to 10% fragrance oil therefore 500 g of fragrance oil will fragrant 5 kg of wax.

 5: Pouring